nicodeheza/SvgEase/README.md

 Here you can visit the live demo:</br>
 [https://svg.nicolasdeheza.com](https://svg.nicolasdeheza.com)

-Alsow you can use this test user:</br>
+Also you can use this test user::</br>
 **User:** test@test.com<br>
 **Password:** 1234